A Bacon and Cheese Puff Recipe

 - In a food processor, remove the feed tube to let the hot air escape.
 Turn the machine on and let it run for a minute to cool the mixture.

-- Add the eggs very slowly while the machine runs and then process/mix for about one minute.
-The mixture will be shiny and still liquid enough that it does not hold firm peaks.
+- Add the eggs very slowly while the machine runs and then process or mix for about one minute.
+The mixture will be shiny and still liquid enough that it does not hold firm peaks.4 eggs, lightly beaten

-- Pipe the mixture onto the prepared baking sheets, keeping the puffs about an inch apart.
+- Transfer the mixture to a piping bag or plastic gallon storage bag with a corner cut out.
+Pipe the mixture onto the prepared baking sheets, keeping the puffs about an inch apart.
 If the puffs have peaks after piping, smooth them down with a wet finger.

 - Put the baking sheets into the oven and turn the oven down to 425°F. Bake for 10 minutes.